TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

    order at runtime.
 Always statically determine what type you are going to call, and call its :c:member:`~PyTypeObject.tp_new` directly, or via ``type->tp_base->tp_new``.
-If you do not do this, Python subclasses of your type that also inherit from other Python-defined classes may not work correctly.
+If you do not do this, Python subclasses of your type that also inherit kutoka other Python-defined classes may not work correctly.
    (Specifically, you may not be able to create instances of such subclasses without getting a :exc:`TypeError`.)